octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 }
 ```

-In the code above idempotency is used to ensure `doSomething` will be called only once for each trx value.
+In the code above, idempotency is used to ensure doSomething will be called only once for each trx value.

-Please note, code above doesn't ensure `doSomething` for the same request won't be executed multiple times.
+Please note, the code above doesn't ensure that doSomething for the same request won't be executed multiple times.
-In order to achieve the letter locking or queue-style processing have to be used.
+In order to achieve that, letter locking or queue-style processing will have to be used.

 ## eventbus processing

-The key idea of implementation "exactly-once" messaging processing - is to implement idempotency on
+The key idea of implementation of "exactly-once" messaging processing is to implement idempotency on the consumer side.
-consumer-side.
 // TODO: describe more

 ## external apis execution
-Very often external apis doesn't support idempotency at all, but you need consistent state between your app and external api.
+Very often external APIs don't support idempotency at all, but you need a consistent state between your app and the external API.
+This can also be solved using trxs,
-It also can be solved using trx-es, just choose correct trx generation based on request.
-Hash of request body can be good solution.
+just choose the correct trx generation based on request.
+Hash of the request body can be a good solution

 Simple example in go:
 ```go